sstainba/Yolov8.Net/README.md

 If you are training a custom model, be sure to export the model to the ONNX format with the --Opset=15 flag.

+NOTE:  If you want to use the GPU, you must have BOTH the CUDA drivers AND CUDNN installed!!!!!!
+       Loading the model is time consuming, so initial predictions will be slow.
+Subsequent predictions will be significantly faster.

 ![](input.jpg)

 ```csharp